 B2B Business- If you are selling a product to someone who against sells that product forward, it means you are dealing with a business.
 This is called B2B business model i.e. business to business.

-Mostly, This type of businessman is a wholesaler that sells products in large quantity.
-The sales are done on high volume and the profit margin is low.
+So, Mostly, This type of businessman is a wholesaler that sells products in large quantity.
+Hence, The sales are done on high volume and the profit margin is low.

 But even if you are selling a less quantity of products to other business, then it is also B2B business.